OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 In the current version of OpenCilk the callbacks may be omitted.
 This behavior may be removed in a future version of OpenCilk.

+In the current version of OpenCilk the arguments to `cilk_reducer` are evaluated each time a reducer is created.
+This behavior may change in a future version of OpenCilk.
+For compatibility and predictable behavior the arguments to `cilk_reducer` should not have side effects.

 ## Execution of an OpenCilk program